ktaylor63/southeast/site/content/endangered-species-act/index.md

 “Threatened” means a species is likely to become endangered within the foreseeable future throughout all or a significant portion of its range.

-Our goal is to take plants and animals off the endangered and threatened species list when they have fully recovered, meaning their survival no longer depends on the protections the ESA affords.
+The goal of the Service is to take plants and animals off the endangered and threatened species list when they have fully recovered, meaning their survival no longer depends on the  the ESA protections.

 {{< figure class="photo-center" src="/images/pages/louisiana-black-bear-and-cubs-in-tree.jpg" alt="A female black bear and her cubs in a tree." caption="Louisiana black bears in a tree.
 Photo by Clint Turnage, USDA." >}}

-A Distinct Population Segment is described geographically instead of biologically, such as "all members of a species that occur north of 40 north latitude."
+A Distinct Population Segment (DPS) is described geographically instead of biologically, such as "all members of a species that occur north of 40 north latitude."

 The use of Distinct Population Segments is a benefit to species conservation and a benefit to people whose activities may be affected by the ESA's prohibitions.
 Conservation efforts are more effective and less costly if they are started early and a Distinct Population Segment listing makes earlier listings possible.
 By listing a Distinct Population Segment, we apply the ESA's protections only to the deteriorating portion of a species' range.
 Threats can then be addressed in that specific (and smaller) area instead of waiting until the entire species has declined to the point that listing the entire species throughout its range is necessary.